ricmmartins/training/demo/az-cli/README.md

 Now lets run the script:

-*Be aware that this script uses the resource group name, location and virtual machine name as paramaters*
+*Be aware that this script uses the resource group name, location and virtual machine name as paramaters.
+So you need to run as below: createvm.sh <resource group name> <location> <vmname>*

 ```bash
 bash createvm.sh rg-cli eastus vm-01